Nordland Line: Mo i Rana–Bodø

 The Wehrmacht had set a goal of ultimately extending the Nordland Line to Kirkenes.
 In early 1942 construction of two segments were started, north of Mo i Rana as well as the Polar Line which ran from Fauske and northward.
-This work was originally organized as part of Eisenbahnbaukommando Norwegian, with Organisation Todt responsible from March 1943.
+This work was originally organized as part of Eisenbahnbaukommando Norwegen, with Organisation Todt responsible from March 1943.
 In addition to the Nordland Line, they were working on the completion of the Sørlandet Line.

 Beginning in September 1942, the workforce was supplemented by prisoners of war.
 The number reached 21,600 on the Nordland and Polar Lines by 1945, distributed between 47 camps.
 An estimated ten percent of these died before the war ended.
 The 15 km from Storforshei to Grønfjelldal was completed in April 1943.
 The last opening during the war was to Dunderland on 1 May 1945.

 At the end of the war in May 1945, NSB took control over the construction.
 They shifted focus towards bringing the existing line up to standards.
 The Dunderland Line was bought by the state and taken over by NSB on 1 July 1947.
 Class 87 diesel multiple units were introduced between Elsfjord and Mosjøen, later extended to Majavatn, until 1951.
 An express train started running directly from Trondheim in 1949 and the next year a night train service was introduced.
 Sleeping cars to Mo i Rana were introduced in 1956, and to Mosjøen in 1970.

 The preliminary earthworking on route up to Lønsdal was finished by the end of the war, and this segment of the line could open on 8 December 1947.
 Work was carried out along the entire line until Fauske, and for instance, the bridge across Finneidstrømmen was completed in 1947, ten years before the line was taken into use.
 Once the war was finished the investments on the line fell dramatically.
 The next stage, to Røkland, was not opened until 1 December 1955.
 With this a direct freight and passenger train operated north of Mo i Rana, while previously all trains had been locals terminating there.
 NSB's first diesel locomotive, Di 1 was used from Trondheim to Mo from 1953.
 The following year also Di 3 locomotives were used, which gradually were taken into use on more and more trains.
 The line was finished to Fauske on 1 December 1958.
 At the time it had a common station with the narrow-gauge Sulitjelma Line at Finneid Station.

 Because the Wehrmacht was not interested in a branch to Bodø, this segment of the line originally did not receive any work until 1946, albeit very limited until 1956.
 From the completion of Fauske the workforce was moved to the final stretch, peaking at 430 people in 1961.
 The 54 km cost about 100 million kroner.
 Revenue freight service commenced on 1 December 1961, with passenger trains running from 1 February 1962.
 The official opening of the Nordland Line was carried out on 7 June 1962 by King Olav V.